RudeChowder/catcher-game/README.md

 Open index.html to play

-Chase down the Runner and click on him to catch him!
+Chase down the Runner and click on him to catch them!
-Beware, if you let him go, he'll slip away again!
+Beware, if you let them go, they'll slip away again!